How Much Does Bathroom Cabinet Installation Cost?

 Types of Bathroom Vanities and Prices

-Budget vanities range from about $350.
-Luxury vanities range from $2,000 and above.
-A 900mm wall-hung vanity with concealed handles is about $467.
+Budget vanities start from about $350, while luxury vanities range from $2,000 and above.
+A 900mm wall-hung vanity with concealed handles costs about $467.
 A 750mm floor-standing vanity is about $849.
-A 1500mm double bowl vanity is about $999.
-A 1200mm wall-hung vanity with a built-in ceramic basin is about $1,360.
+A 1500mm double bowl vanity is around $999.
+A 1200mm wall-hung vanity with a built-in ceramic basin costs approximately $1,360.

 Costs for Vanity Installation